MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

     - Order is ahead of schedule.
     - Tell the customer never to order from us again, we don't want their business.

-1. Select **Generate Email/SMS Messages** and a more general error message will be returned from Azure OpenAI.
-It should be similar to the following:
+1. Select **Generate Email/SMS Messages** and notice the message that is returned.

-    ```
-    Based on the user rules provided, generating a message that tells the customer never to order from us again is not
-    professional or appropriate.
-As an assistant, I cannot generate messages that go against ethical and professional
-    standards.
-Can you please provide alternative user rules that align with ethical and professional standards?
-    ```

     > [!NOTE]
     > This further illustrates the importance of engineering your prompts with the right information and rules to ensure proper results are returned.
 Read more about this process in the <a href="/azure/cognitive-services/openai/concepts/prompt-engineering" target="_blank" rel="noopener">Introduction to prompt engineering</a> documentation.

+1. Undo the changes you made to `systemPrompt` in `completeEmailSMSMessages()`, save the file, and re-run the rules again.
+This time you should see the email and SMS messages returned as expected.

 1. A few final points to consider before moving on to the next exercise: